DFE/MONK/doc/source/contributing.rst

 **************************************

-``dev`` contains the latest changes that are considered to be working by their creators and at least 2 reviewers.
+``dev`` contains the latest changes that are considered to be working by their creators and at least two reviewers.
 To continually ensure good quality of the code, some requirements must be met for a commit to be allowed into ``dev``:

- * All commits belong to a Github Issue
+ * All commits refer to an Issue on `GitHub`_.
- * The Issue contains an understandable description of the problem that enables reproduction if necessesary
+ * The Issue contains an understandable description of the problem that enables reproduction, if necessesary.
- * The Issue contains an understandable and assessable description of the solution
+ * The Issue contains an understandable and assessable description of the solution.
  * All code changes are well documented, formatted according to the (not yet publicly available) coding standards and follow high quality standards even in areas that are not specifically mentioned here.